Nico Hoerner Preview, Player Props: Cubs vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 22nd-ranked team ERA among all MLB pitching staffs (4.59).
+- The Diamondbacks have a 4.56 team ERA that ranks 21st among all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 16th in baseball in home runs given up (172 total, 1.2 per game).
+- Diamondbacks pitchers combine to surrender 172 total home runs at a clip of 1.2 per game (to rank 15th in the league).

 © 2023 Data Skrive.
 All rights reserved.